When one diagnosis comes with others

 This changes an important assumption.
 Instead of thinking:

-This perspective can feel more accurate, and often more empowering.
-Because it shifts the focus from labels to understanding:
+This perspective can feel more accurate — and often more empowering.
+Because it shifts the focus from labels to understanding what your child finds overwhelming, what they seek out, what they avoid, and how they regulate emotions.

-Why development can look so different in each child
+Why development looks so different in each child

 These patterns interact with each other, creating very different developmental profiles.